USDA-FSA/fsa-design-system/components/spinbox/index.md

 Always refer to the [Accessibility Forms Guide]({{ site.baseurl }}guides/accessibility/forms) for overall guidance.

 * The ability to utilize larger incremental values allows for speed of entry for Users with dexterity restrictions.
+* Including `tabindex="-1"` to increment/decrement buttons intentionally removes keyboard access.
+* Including `aria-hidden="true"` on the Spinbox actions, intentionally suppressing visibility to screenreaders.

 ## General Guidance

+* Will nearly always be implemented as part of a [Form Field]({{ site.baseurl }}components/form-fields/) component.
 * The Spinbox Component has the unique ability to allow for both fine tuning of numeric inputs and also allowing for larger increments.
 * The Spinbox is ideal for use of an input field that has prepopulated numeric data that needs to be adjusted by the User.